dventura11997/found_ml_projects/README.md

 # Project description

-This repo provides a collection of models which demonstrate a foundational understanding of machine learning, it includes:
+This repo provides a collection of models which demonstrate an understanding of foundational machine learning concepts, it includes:
 - Single linear regression model for house prices vs square meterage

 # Technical diagrams